kubeflow/website/content/docs/components/hyperparameter.md

 weight = 5
 +++

-Hyperparameter Tuning on Kubernetes.
+Hyperparameter tuning on Kubernetes.
 This project is inspired by [Google vizier](https://static.googleusercontent.com/media/research.google.com/ja//pubs/archive/bcb15507f4b52991a0783013df4222240e942381.pdf).
-Katib is a scalable and flexible hyperparameter tuning framework and is tightly integrated with kubernetes.
-Also it does not depend on a specific Deep Learning framework (e.g. TensorFlow, MXNet, and PyTorch).
+Katib is a scalable and flexible hyperparameter tuning framework and is tightly integrated with Kubernetes.
+Also it does not depend on a specific deep learning framework (e.g. TensorFlow, MXNet, and PyTorch).

 ## Installing Katib